superformlabs/ga4dataform-docs/ga4dataform/docs/ga4dataform-doc/custom-configuration.md

   CUSTOM_URL_PARAMS_ARRAY: []
   ```
   <strong>Description</strong>: Allows you to extract custom URL parameters into their own columns.
-  <strong>Customization</strong>: Define custom URL parameters you want to extract in the format `"{ name: "param_name", cleaningMethod: "method" }"`.
-Note that only strings are supported.
+  <strong>Customization</strong>: Define custom URL parameters you want to extract in the format `"{ name: "param_name", cleaningMethod: method }"`.
+Note that url params will always be strings.
+  <strong>Cleaning Methods</strong>: For now, the only cleaning method supported is `lowerSQL`.
+This will transform the string to lower case.
+Note: use `lowerSQL` without quotes.
   <strong>Example:</strong>
   ```
   CUSTOM_URL_PARAMS_ARRAY: [
-    { name: "q", cleaningMethod: lowerSQL }
+    { name: "q", cleaningMethod: lowerSQL, description: "internal search engine term used - transformed to lowe case" }, { name: "product-size", renameTo: "size" }
   ]
   ```
 </details>